Omada-Plhroforikis-17o-GEL-13o-GYM/pixel-wheel/README.md

 - If you press `Play` you free roam with `WASD`
 - If you press `Credits` you can scroll with your `mouse-wheel`
 - to go back to the `Menu` you need to press `esc`

-## TODO
-MASSIVE TODO
-- ECS re-write (for the v0.3.0-alpha update)
-- Abolishing display/window surfaces in RendererProperties [being worked on for ecs]